BergTheKnife/BUYS/replit.md

-# DAVALB - Business Management System
+# BUYS - Build Up Your Store

 ## Overview

-DAVALB is a comprehensive business management system designed for small clothing retailers to manage inventory, sales, expenses, and financial tracking.
+BUYS (Build Up Your Store) is a comprehensive business management system designed for small clothing retailers to manage inventory, sales, expenses, and financial tracking.
 The application provides a complete solution for business owners to track their products with sizes and images, record sales transactions with quantity control, monitor expenses with automatic inventory cost tracking, and analyze their financial performance through an intuitive dashboard interface.

 ## Recent Changes (August 5, 2025)

+### Latest Update - BUYS Complete Rebranding & Visual Transformation
+- **Complete Brand Transformation**: Successfully rebranded from DAVALB to BUYS using the new custom logo
+- **Logo Integration**: Integrated the authentic BUYS logo (shopping cart with "Build Up Your Store" tagline) across all interfaces
+- **Color Scheme Overhaul**: Updated the entire color palette based on the logo colors (Navy Blue #003b82, Orange #ff8c00, Sky Blue #00bfff)
+- **Enhanced Visual Design**: Applied gradient backgrounds and modern styling throughout the app
+- **Comprehensive Updates**: Updated navbar, welcome page, dashboard, mobile menu, and all branding references
+- **Professional Look**: Transformed the app into a modern, professional business management platform

 - **Enhanced Authentication System**: Real-time username validation, password requirements (6+ chars, uppercase, number), Google OAuth integration placeholder